decretist/Dissertation/Chapter1/chapter1.md

 The *Decretum* represents a towering intellectual achievement of the renaissance of the twelfth century that ushered in the high middle ages in Europe.
 But whose achievement was it?
-In particular, is the *Decretum* the achievement of a single author, or was it the product of a collaborative authorship?
+In particular, is the *Decretum* the achievement of a single author or was it the product of serial or even collaborative authorship?
 Because so little is reliably known about the historical Gratian, and because almost everything that previous generations thought was known about Gratian has proved, on closer examination, to be myth,[@noonan_gratian_1979] it is best